Learning partner meaning

 The vendor/vendee relationship is often cold and robot-like — online forms, no human-to-human interaction, one and done.
 Very transactional.

-A true partnership is quite the opposite — helpful and providing value from day one, always there to inspire and motivate, truly understands your business.
-A partner feels like an extension of your team.
+A true learning partnership is quite the opposite — helpful and providing value from day one, always there to inspire and motivate, truly understands your business.
+A learning partner feels like an extension of your team.

 When it comes to choosing a learning platform, a partnership is critical.